Crazy-Beautiful: 50 Flowers That Start With ‘C’

 24. Clematis

 A member of the Ranunculaceae (buttercup) plant family, the Clematis genus contains 386 accepted species and countless hybrids and cultivars of mostly woody vines.
-The flowers themselves are highly variable with single and double forms, and they blossom in several shades and combinations of red, pink, purple, blue, yellow, and white.
-In the language of flowers, clematis represents mental beauty.
+The flowers themselves are highly variable with single and double forms, and the clematis blooms in several shades and combinations of red, pink, purple, blue, yellow, and white.

 Scientific Name:Clematis spp.